xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 The rest of the document goes into detail about the PM data available and how to monitor them.
 These however are the key values which should be monitored.

+- Totcal Optical Receive Power (RX Power)
-- Optical Receive Power (RX Power)
+- Optical Signal Receive Power (RX Signal Power)
 - Q-Factor
 - Q-Margin